Praise for Siobhán's Work

 Siobhán published her first novel TWISTED RIVER in 2016, following up shortly afterwards with THE BLUE POOL.

-Her next psychological suspense GUILTY was published in June 2020.
-THE BRIDE COLLECTOR publishes in July 2021.
+Her next psychological suspense GUILTY was published in June 2020 and Siobhan's latest novel - THE BRIDE COLLECTOR - was published in July 2021.

 She is published in the UK & Ireland by Little, Brown, in the US and Canada by Viking Penguin, in France by Archipel and in Germany by Piper.